Suspected mountain lion attack injures California boy

 The Department of Fish and Wildlife says injuries suffered by the boy Monday are not life-threatening but are consistent with a mountain lion attack.

-The department says wildlife officers who responded to the scene identified mountain lion tracks and soon a lion approached them, showing little fear of humans — which is considered abnormal behavior.
+The department says wildlife officers who responded to the scene identified mountain lion tracks and soon a lion approached them.
+It showed little fear of humans, which is considered abnormal behavior.

 Wildlife forensic specialist will use the carcass and clothing and other samples from the boy to try to confirm it was the animal involved in the attack.